rgeraldporter/audubon-cbc-cli/README.md

 ... which results in a file called `ONFV-transformed-count.csv` in this case.

-Optionally, you may add `--reverse` to get a CSV where the year order goes from most recent to oldest.
+Optionally, you may add `--reverse` or `-r` to get a CSV where the year order goes from most recent to oldest.

 ### Convert to Per-Hour Data

-The only flag option available so far is `--per-hour`, which will instead make a CSV out of the count-per-hour data.
+You can use the `--data` flag to change what data you'd like to extract.
+Right now the only options available are `--data per-hour` and `--data count` (default).

 ```
-cbc-csv [CSVFileName] --per-hour
+cbc-csv [CSVFileName] --data per-hour
 ```

 Example:

 ```
-cbc-csv HistoricalResultsByCount\ \[ONFV-1901-2016\].csv --per-hour
+cbc-csv HistoricalResultsByCount\ \[ONFV-1901-2016\].csv --data per-hour
 ```

 ... which results in a file called `ONFV-transformed-per-hour.csv` in this case.